Brihadeeswarar Temple Thanjavur

-The temple complex is a rectangle one and is built on a higher platform of a man-made mound.
-It is surrounded by a moat (channel filled with water) on two sides and the Grand Anaicut river on the other side.
+The temple complex follows a rectangular layout and stands on a raised man-made platform.
+It is bordered by a water-filled moat on two sides and the Grand Anaicut canal on the remaining side.

-- Ardhamandapam – Ardhamandapam is the building structure that connects the Mahamandapam with the sanctum.
+- Ardhamandapam – This structure serves as the transitional space linking the Mahamandapam with the sanctum.

 Garba Griha (Sanctum Sanctorum)

-- East Wall – Lingodbhava, Pashupata Murti and two Dwarapalakas along side the pathway from Ardhamandapam.
+- East Wall – Lingodbhava, Pashupata Murti, and two Dwarapalakas.

-- South Wall – Ganesha, Vishnu with his consorts Sridevi and Bhudevi, Lakshmi, Vishnu-Anugraha murti, Bhikshatana, Virabhadra, Dakshinamurti, Kalantaka, Nataraja and the two Dwarapalakas.
+- South Wall – Ganesha, Vishnu with Sridevi and Bhudevi, Lakshmi, Bhikshatana, Virabhadra, Dakshinamurti, Kalantaka, Nataraja, and Dwarapalakas.

-- West Wall – Harihara, Lingodbhava, Chandrashekhara without Prabhavali, Chandrashekara with Prabhavali and the two Dwarapalakas.
+- West Wall – Harihara, Lingodbhava, Chandrashekhara with and without Prabhavali, and Dwarapalakas.

-- North Wall – Ardhanarishvara, Gangadhara without Parvathi, Pashupata Murti, Shiva-Alingana Murti, Saraswati, Mahishasuramardini, Bhairava and the two Dwarapalakas.
+- North Wall – Ardhanarishvara, Gangadhara, Pashupata Murti, Shiva-Alingana Murti, Saraswati, Mahishasuramardini, Bhairava, and Dwarapalakas.

 It’s very common to see devotees throng the temple in queues as early as 5:00 AM.
 Sundays are extremely crowded.
 Timing are as follows